blend-capital/blend-docs/tech-docs/core-contracts/README.md

     POOL-FACTORY ||--|{ LENDING-POOL : defines
 ```

-The backstop address can be swapped through a backstop swap(link here).
+The backstop address can be swapped through a backstop swap.

 ### Backstop Contract